 Offices for Sawdays Publishing, Bristol

-In 2013 Alastair Sawdays publishing moved from their idyllic office situated in a renovated farmhouse outside Bristol to move to a city centre location.
+In 2013 Alastair Sawdays publishing moved from their idyllic office situated in a renovated farmhouse outside Bristol to move to a city centre location at Merchant’s House on Prince Street.

 As a result this central spine evolved into a hot desking and co-working space, with meeting areas and a high work bar recycled from the old picnic tables.
 More recently it has become home to a Bechstein Grand Piano which has been used for several fantastic jazz concerts.